-To validate survey vessel GNSS derived water level a high-accuracy GNSS tidal buoy must be utilised to determine water levels.
+To validate survey vessel GNSS derived water level, a high-accuracy GNSS tidal buoy must be utilised to determine water levels.
 To confirm the GNSS water line and vessel reference frame a static validation of the model is to be conducted.
-This is to consist of stationing the vessel within 1km of the GNSS buoy for a minimum of 25 hours (in calm sea state) and logging the corresponding GNSS derived water levels.
-The 25-hour period is to include successive high and low waters, with GNSS solutions to be the same as will be employed during survey operations.
+This is to consist of stationing the vessel within 1km of the GNSS buoy for a minimum of 13 hours (in calm sea state) and logging the corresponding GNSS derived water levels.
+The 13-hour period is to include successive high and low waters, with GNSS solutions to be the same as will be employed during survey operations.
 The vessel is to remain in one location (anchored or alongside) throughout this period.

-Results from this comparison are to be presented in both tabular and graphical form and demonstrate the relationship between the GNSS water level from the buoy and the GNSS derived water level for the vessel.
+Results from this comparison are to be presented in both tabular (mean Differences) and graphical form (Linear Regression) and demonstrate the relationship between the GNSS water level from the buoy and the GNSS derived water level for the vessel.
+The SIC is to make a recommendation on the method of reduction adopted.

-The GNSS buoy solution is to be capable of determining the ellipsoidal height to +/- 0.02m (1 sigma).
+The GNSS buoy solution is to be capable of determining the ellipsoidal height to ± 0.03 m (1 sigma).
+To demonstrate required accuracy, the mean difference between GNSS buoys and vessel waterline height differences during pre-survey checks should not be greater than ± 0.03 m (1 sigma).

-This model is to be further defined by additional 25 hour observations (IAW IHO C-13) throughout the survey area to model the correlation between the conventional tide gauge method and the

-GNSS tidal datum method.
+This model is to be checked by additional spot 25 hour observations (IAW IHO C-13) throughout the survey area to model the correlation between the conventional tide gauge method and the GNSS tidal datum method.
 This allows the interpolation between datum points and determination of the AUSHYDROID over the entire survey area.
 The number of intermediate datum points is to be determined by the SIC taking into account the complexity of the tidal model and approved by the AHO during the Kick off Meeting.
 The AUSHYDROID will be computed by the AHO from the datum points submitted with the interim Tides and Geodetics Data Pack.
 This will be supplied to the SIC with associated metadata and usage note.

-When surveying on the ellipsoid the navigation solution must be capable of <10cm (1 sigma) ellipsoidal height.
-Post Processed Precise Point positioning data is to be Forward-Backwards processed using Final precise ephemerides, clock corrections and an accurate ionosphere model (i.e. IONEX), as per FIG Document No 62.
+When surveying on the ellipsoid the navigation solution must be capable of <10cm (1 sigma)

+ellipsoidal height.
+For IHO Special Order surveys or higher standards, Post Processed Precise Point positioning data is to be Forward-Backwards processed using Final precise ephemerides, clock corrections and an accurate ionosphere model (i.e. IONEX), as per FIG Document No 62.

-Final Integrated Verification checks using a National Reference Surface are also to be conducted for surveys conducted on the Ellipsoid as detailed in Section 7.1.2.3.
+Final Integrated Verification checks using a National Reference Surface are also to be conducted for surveys conducted on the ellipsoid against the NRS Ellipsoid Surface as detailed in Section 7.2.1.8.

-When surveying on the ellipsoid, milestone evidence is required to be supplied reduced to LAT via an appropriate method for integration into the HydroScheme Story Maps and correlation with the published chart.
+When surveying on the ellipsoid, milestone evidence is required to be supplied, reduced to LAT via an appropriate method for integration into the HydroScheme Story Maps and correlation with the published chart.